Turning Visitors into Customers Using Live Chat

 If you write a blog post and knowing it's a great article, you post it on Twitter— when you track and follow clicks, (read my post on how to make custom links and track them by using "Tiny URLS") how long did they stay?
 Was there anything else of interest that they clicked-on?
 Did they re-tweet to tell their friends?

 Again, using analytics can be difficult and time-consuming.
 But then what about live chat?

-I've added an OLARK live chat component to squareflair.com to be that human standing in the corner if needed.
+I've added several live chat solutions to squareflair.com to be that human standing in the corner if needed.

-Of-course, by adding live chat I'm interacting with all types of customers, and honestly— lots of these visitors aren't looking for what I mentioned above.
-Some of them have fires— a few have fires NOW!
+Of course, by adding live chat I'm interacting with all types of customers, and honestly— lots of these visitors aren't looking for what I mentioned above.
+Some of them have smoke fires NOW!
 But, since I'm a very social person, and by “JUST BEING THERE”, I've turned casual lookers into customers in minutes.
 I've literally done in 15 minutes, what would take me a week to do by answering emails and scheduling phone-calls.
 It's causing me to totally re-think my customer service & business development methods.

 UPDATE: 5 Feb 2018

 Today, we're still playing with live chat apps on our site.
 As I write this, I'm testing the differences between DRIFT and CRISP apps, that both integrate with Slack.